davenaylor/postie/readme.txt

 Attachments are now processed in the order they were attached.

 == CHANGELOG ==
+= 1.4.38 (2013.03.12) =
+* Improved POP3 configuration test
+* Fixed bug where :start and :end were removing commands like tags: and date: before they got a chance to be processed

 = 1.4.37 (2013.03.11) =
 * Fixed bug in tag handling
 * Fixed bug in category detection